-Non-native, common and widespread
+Non-native and widespread

-Mink are not native to Britain but were brought here from North America in 1929 to be bred commercially for their fur.
+American mink are not native to Britain but were brought here from North America in 1929 to be bred commercially for their fur.
 Since then, releases and escapees have successfully established themselves in the British countryside.
 Mink have shiny, chocolate-brown fur that looks almost black, especially when wet, and a slightly bushy tail.
 Mink are mostly nocturnal or crepuscular but may be active at any time.
 They make their nests in existing burrows by the waterside often between tree roots or in old rabbit burrows, which they line with dry vegetation, fur and feathers.
 They are agile climbers and good swimmers, and have a very well developed sense of smell, which they use to locate their prey and to detect threats.

 Head-body length: 30 – 47cm (males are larger than females on average)

 Tail length: About half the length of their body

 Lifespan: Up to 6 years in the wild